 Like all lifestyle categories, both food and fashion are highly creative and both tend to attract a similar consumer type.
 It’s an individual who appreciates creativity, enjoys fine craftsmanship, and notices details -- elements that are consistent across the dining table as well as the retail fashion shelf.
 There are trends, colors, textures, new ideas and time-honored classics.

-Individually, food and fashion are both a combination of visual and sensory that delights and engages people, and ultimately moves them to transaction.
+Individually, food and fashion are both a combination of visual and sensory that delights and engages people, and ultimately move them to transaction.

 Fred Segal Melrose has long been a destination for tourists and natives of Los Angeles to shop boutique and luxury brands in addition to a popular lunch spot.
 The restaurant’s menu features upscale lunch and dinner favorites that fit the illustrious and creative aesthetic of its store.
 Guests rub elbows with the city’s elite and high profile as they relax in the restaurant’s open, airy dining room.